The Picard Group of Vertex Affinoids in the First Drinfeld Covering

 \section{Introduction}

-Let $p$ be a prime, $F$ a finite extension of $\bQ_p$, and $K$ a complete field extension of $F$.
-The \emph{Drinfeld upper half plane} $\Omega$ is the rigid analytic space over $K$ defined by removing all $F$-rational points from $\bP^{1,\text{an}}_K$.
-Drinfeld \cite{DRI} constructed a tower of finite \'{e}tale coverings of $\Omega$, $(\Sigma^{n}_{Dr})_{n \geq 1}$, equipped with compatible actions of $\GL_2(F)$, which has been shown to realise both the local Langlands and Jacquet-Langlands correspondence in its \'{e}tale cohomology \cite{CAR, HAR, BOY, HARTAY}.
-On the other hand, there is at present no formulated $p$-adic local Langlands correspondence for $\GL_2(F)$ for general field extensions $F$, and this is an active area of research.
+Let $p$ be a prime, $F$ a finite extension of $\bQ_p$, and $K$ the completion of the maximal unramified extension of $F$.
+Let $\sM_0$ be the disjoint union of $\mathbb{Z}$ copies of $\Omega$, where $\Omega$ is the \emph{Drinfeld upper half plane}: the rigid analytic space over $K$ defined by removing all $F$-rational points from $\bP^{1,\text{an}}_K$.
+The work of Drinfeld \cite{DRI} implies the existence of a tower of finite \'{e}tale coverings $(\sM_{n})_{n \geq 0}$ of $\sM_0$ equipped with compatible actions of $\GL_2(F)$, which has been shown to realise both the local Langlands and Jacquet-Langlands correspondence in its \'{e}tale cohomology \cite{CAR, HAR, BOY, HARTAY}.
+On the other hand, there is at present no formulated $p$-adic local Langlands correspondence for $\GL_2(F)$ for general finite extensions $F$.
 The Drinfeld tower is expected to be of importance in yielding natural representations of $\GL_2(F)$ that should appear in any such correspondence.
 For example, the geometric $p$-adic \'{e}tale cohomology of the Drinfeld tower has been shown to encode the $p$-adic local Langlands correspondence for $F = \bQ_p$ \cite{CDN1}.